 Example in Python:

-Whether you’re iterating through a list, processing user input, or optimizing performance, loops are your go-to tool.
+Whether you’re iterating through a list, processing user input, or working with complex data structures, loops are your go-to tool for repetitive tasks.
 Keep practicing, experiment with different scenarios, and soon you’ll be a master of loops in programming.